BahaMelki0/eJPT_Notes/README.md

 ---

 > ⚠️ **NB 1.0**: eJPT is a hands-on exam — reviewing notes alone won’t be enough, especially if you’re new to pentesting.
-PRACTICE is 🔑 (I'll drop some labs and platforms below).
+PRACTICE is 🔑.
 > 🚫 **NB 2.0**: Never hack any system without **explicit written permission**.
 > 🔒 **NB 3.0**: These notes are **strictly private** — do not republish them.
 Some content mirrors the INE course material and must not be shared publicly.